ZhL0b1X/DRAST/README.md

 # Usage

-### At the moment, the program can only collect data from a bulk list.
+### At the moment, the program can only collect data from a bulk list, as well as a single domain.
-#### In the future, a function for a single domain will be added.
 To add and edit a bulk list with domains, you need to go into the "Domain_list" directory by entering the following command in the terminal:
 ```
 cd Domain_list